OmniGUI/OmniGUI/README.md

 OmniGUI is **the answer**

-# Some basics:
+# Some facts
 - **You can use OmniGUI inside you Xamarin Forms/Native** project because OmniGUI **renders inside a view**, like any other control :)
 - OmniGUI's XAML looks similar to WPF/UWP/Silverlight
 - Uses Reactive Programming. *Be Reactive, my friend.*
 - MVVM-ready.
+The controls in each platform have BindingContext (DataContext) to attach to your ViewModels and use `Bindings`
-- Runs on
+- It currently runs on
    - Windows Desktop
    - Android
    - iOS
    - Universal Windows Platform
    - more platforms with a few touches :)

-# Running on UWP:
+# Running on UWP
 ![image](https://user-images.githubusercontent.com/3109851/27380411-3dacbdd0-567f-11e7-8c5c-a5355cedd40e.png)

-# Running on iOS:
+# Running on iOS
 ![image](https://user-images.githubusercontent.com/3109851/27380697-785c316c-5680-11e7-9012-9361137be4e0.png)

 # Running on Android